wangqiuoe/wangqiuoe.github.io/_posts/2021-07-04-Install-CUTEST-for-MATLAB.markdown

 title:  "Install-CUTEST-for-MATLAB"
 date:   2021-07-04 00:00:00 +0800
 ---
-The installation of cutest --with-matlab generally follows the instructions in [Homebrew's CUTEst Tap](https://github.com/optimizers/homebrew-cutest) and [Xi's blog](http://xihey.com/2017/12/12/Installing-CUTEst-on-MacOSX-with-Matlab-Python/).
-However, since I use the newest Matlab (2021a), there are some different procedures from those two instructions.
+I installed cutest --with-matlab generally following the instructions of [Homebrew's CUTEst Tap](https://github.com/optimizers/homebrew-cutest) and [Xi's blog](http://xihey.com/2017/12/12/Installing-CUTEst-on-MacOSX-with-Matlab-Python/), perhaps with some different procedures from those two instructions.

 The installlation is based on Matlab R2021a, macOS Big Sur 11.4, and Xcode Version 12.5.1.